 Which retirement lodges provide assisted living and mid care accommodation?

-Assisted living and mid care accommodation (synonyms to describe a set of services) is provided in retirement suites and apartments at all the Pembury retirement lodges, namely Pembury Melrose, Pembury Sandton, Pembury Finch Haven in Fairland, Pembury Magaliesburg and Pembury Plettenberg Bay.
+Assisted living and mid care accommodation (synonyms to describe a set of services) is provided in retirement suites and apartments at all the Pembury retirement lodges, namely Pembury Melrose, Pembury Sandton, Pembury Finch Haven in Fairland and Pembury Magaliesburg.

 Assisted living and mid care is provided on a rental and purchase basis.